 Heroin overdose deaths have reached staggering heights in the last few years.
-At San Antonio Recovery Center, we've been proud to help people who are struggling to put heroin down.
-We offer these facts to begin to answer the titular question.
-The thousands who died of heroin overdoses in the last year would have benefited from knowing the answer.
-That’s why you’re here.
-That’s why you’re reading.
-You’re seeking help for yourself or for a loved one.
+At San Antonio Recovery Center, we've been proud to help people who are struggling to overcome heroin addiction.
+We can explore the question of "how much" heroin does it take to overdose, but the truth is that any heroin use is dangerous.
+Knowing the exact amount would not have helped the thousands who died of heroin overdoses in the last year.
+Every person struggling with heroin addiction is different.

 How much heroin does it take to overdose?
 The truth is, there is no exact deadly dose.
 There are varying accounts on the Internet as to how much heroin is lethal.
 Some reports place the number at 200 mg.
 That number is variable because there are contributing factors: